kurtisgrant/kurtisgrant/README.md

   - and several smaller courses and personal projects

 #### 🧑🏻‍💻 2022) Where are they now?
-Having recently graduated from **Lighthouse Labs**, I can be found at my computer keeping my skills sharp, working on interesting projects, contributing to open-source software and patiently waiting for my knight in shining armour (or gainful employment, I'll take either).
+Having recently graduated from **Lighthouse Labs**, I can be found at my computer keeping my skills sharp, working on interesting projects, contributing to open-source software.

 ### 📫 How to reach me:
 ## [Kurtis Grant on LinkedIn](https://www.linkedin.com/in/kurtis-grant)